-This article is republished from a Kinja article I wrote in 2018, but it’s worth preserving on my own site.
+This article is republished from a Kinja article I wrote on my Kia Stinger GT in 2018.

 I suppose this all started while going for a ride in my 2014 328i, a car with over 120,000 miles on it, and my faithful daily driver.
 Every pothole produced a sort of bone-crunching sound that reverberated through the chassis, a result of daily trips down Rt.
 80 in New Jersey.
 I had been thinking that it might be time for a new ride, but after a particularly nasty bump, I knew, “It’s time Mike.”

 Perhaps some backstory is in order.
 I like BMWs.
 A lot.
 Along with my 3 Series, I have an E92 M3, and an F10 528i.
 My friends all drive them.
 I take pictures of them.
 I work on them.
 So the love affair is real.
 Of these, my 3 Series had taken the brunt of driving, to the tune of 120 miles each day, without one hiccup.
 But I’m also not blind to the other choices available.
 The 328 could use more power for highway driving.
 It had an outdated iDrive that wouldn’t let me integrate my phone in any way, and it was expensive to maintain.

 Picking a successor